farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 ## Domain reasoning

 Some concepts will be obvious like phone, name, or address.
 However, others may not be.
 I've found analyzing entity properties for sub-concepts leads me to discover domain concepts I hadn't considered before.
-It primes me to better understand the nature of the problem I'm working on and how users reason about the process.
+It primes me to better understand the nature of the problem I'm working on and how users reason about the process I'm encoding in software.

 Calling out domain concepts has a cumulative effect.
 The added clarity surfaces new domain concepts that couldn't be seen through the details before.
-It also allows us to start reasoning about our toolbox of operations on domain concepts separate from their parents.
+It also allows us to start reasoning about our toolbox of operations on each domain concept separate from its parents.
 It makes it easier to consider options like, say, verifying all addresses with the postal service or managing eventual need for phone numbers country codes.

 ## Enforcing implicit rules

 Domain concepts aren't limited to simple data values.
-Value types can also separate values with associated domain rules.
+Value types can also encode values with associated domain state.

 For example, the `User` example constains authentication flows around phone or email.